 On top of that, these components are grounded.
 This makes this electrical cable capable of driving the noise away from inner conductors and pass through grounding currents.

 Compared to a standard speaker cable, this delivers a better signal-to-noise ratio as it rejects sound interference and increases bandwidth during the process.
-Because of this, cable loading and losses have a very slim chance of happening with this type of coaxial speaker cable.
+Because of the high bandwidth and more stable connection, cable loading and signal leakage have a very slim chance of happening with this type of coaxial speaker cable.

 To save you time and money, there are also coaxial cables used in dual-wired installations, also called dual coax.
-These are the typical speaker cable types used for television antennas, satellites, and cable setups.
+These are the typical speaker cable types used for TV antennae, satellites, and cable setups.

 Instead of one, this kind of coaxial speaker cable setup houses two conductors.
 Thanks to this, the magnetic noise and cable loss are reduced.
 Besides that, it protects the core conductor from ground loops.

 This type should not be confused with the twinaxial cable.

 Another crucial feature that would differentiate each coaxial speaker wire is its impedance.
 You may not know, but this feature determines the compatibility of the cable within the speaker system.
 It also signifies the power transfer levels and standing waves.